BethW83/Animal-Adoption-Capstone/README.md

 ## Development Roadmap
+* The Code Institute Data Analytics template was cloned from git hub and the following python libraries were added to the requirements.txt file: wordcloud, pingouin and nbformat.

 * What challenges did you face, and what strategies were used to overcome these challenges?
 * What new skills or tools do you plan to learn next based on your project experience?